Transparency of the Regulatory System

 Citizenship by Investment

 Under the CBI program, foreign individuals can obtain citizenship in accordance with the Citizenship by Investment Act of 2013, which grants citizenship (without voting rights) to qualified investors.
 Applicants are required to undergo a due diligence process before citizenship can be granted.
-The minimum contribution for investors under the CBI is a contribution of USD 100,000 to the National Development Fund for a family of up to four people and USD 125,000 for a family of five, with additional contributions of USD 15,000 per person for up to four additional family members.
-Additionally, foreign individuals may contribute USD 150,000 to the University of the West Indies (UWI) Fund for a family of up to four people.
-This contribution entitles one member of the family to a one year tuition-only scholarship at UWI.
-Individual applicants can also qualify for the program by buying real estate valued at USD 400,000 or more or making a business investment of USD 1.5 million.
-Alternatively, at least two applicants can propose to make a joint investment in an approved business with a total investment of at least USD 5 million.
-Each investor must contribute at least USD 400,000 to the joint investment.
-Until October 31, 2019, two applications from related parties can make a joint investment, with each applicant investing a minimum of USD 200,000 in order to qualify.
+The minimum contribution for investors under the CBI is a contribution of $100,000 to the National Development Fund for a family of up to four people and $125,000 for a family of five, with additional contributions of $15,000 per person for up to four additional family members.
+Individual applicants can also qualify for the program by buying real estate valued at $400,000 or more or making a business investment of $1.5 million.
+Alternatively, at least two applicants can propose to make a joint investment in an approved business with a total investment of at least $5 million.
+Each investor must contribute at least $400,000 to the joint investment.
 CBI investors must own property for a minimum of five years before selling it.
+A newer fourth option is a contribution of $150,000 to the University of the West Indies (UWI) Fund for a family of up to four people, which entitles one member of the family to a one year tuition-only scholarship at UWI’s Five Islands campus.
 All applicants must also pay relevant government and due diligence fees, as well as providing a full medical certificate, a police certificate, and evidence of the source of funds.
+The government announced changes to the fee structure in March 2020, reducing fees for the addition of dependent children under six on approved applications to $10,000 and for dependent children ages six to 17 to $20,000, effective until October 31, 2020.
 Further information is available at: http://www.cip.gov.ag/ .